Meet with us to talk about your project!

 Project Site

-• Public space that is open to the general public.
-Elements can include, but are not limited to:
+• Public space that encourages social interactions through design or programming.
+Elements to create welcoming spaces can include, but are not limited to:

 • lighting